Onaho-Pascal/Bioinformatics-Projects/README.md

 ### Phew!!!
 That's a lot of read, I know 🥹.
 But your are not done.
 Keep reading, scholar 🤓 . we have to learn as much as we can 🦾
 ## K-means Clustering
 This is a popular method often applid in Bioinformatics for the analysis and interpretation of complex biological data.
-It's application is in different areas of bioinformatics and molecular biology
+It's application is in different areas of bioinformatics and molecular biology, namely:
+* **Gene Expression Analysis**: K-means can be used to analyze gene expression data from microarrays.
+RNA-Seq data can also be clustered to find patterns in gene expression and this can help to identify genes involved in the same biological process or pathways.
+* **Protein Sequence Analysis**: K-means clustering can be applied to metabolomics data to group samples based on their metabolite profiles.

 ## To be updated!!!! 🥲